 A steel string guitar is only a good choice for children who have already played regularly on a nylon string guitar before.
 If you are looking for a 1/2 size acoustic guitar, then the OGHS 1/2 from Oscar Schmidt might be an good option.
 For the price and the size, you can’t expect the sound of a full size dreadnought guitar.
 But considering the price the sound is alright and it seems to be well constructed.
 It’s one of the few good acoustic steel string guitars on the market.

 1/2 electric guitar

 Electric guitars are also equipped with steel strings but they are a way thinner.
 In addition to that, the action of electric guitars is quite lower than on acoustic ones.
 That’s why a child can also start on an electrical guitar since the strings may hurt the fingers in the beginning just a bit more than nylon ones.
 There is not a large choice for 1/2 size electric guitars but there is one model which is exactly the guitar most guys are looking for.
-Although the SX RST 1/2 looks really small, this electric guitar is not a toy but an actual instrument.
-It serves also a nice travel electric guitar and is available in different colors (red, black, sunburst).
-There is also a left handed guitar in this size from the manufacturer.
+Although the Viper looks really small, this electric guitar is not a toy but an actual instrument.
+It serves also a nice travel electric guitar and is available in different colors, such as blue, red, black, and pink for girls.
+It comes with all necessary equipment, such as amplifier and cable.

-When buying an electric guitar, don’t forget to get an amplifier and a cable as well since most electric guitars don’t come with any equipment.
+When buying another electric guitar, don’t forget to get an amplifier and a cable as well since most electric guitars don’t come with any equipment.